nasgroup94/DCSServerBot/README.md

   instances:
     DCS.release_server:        # The name of your instance.
 You can have multiple instances that have to have unique names.
       home: '%USERPROFILE%\\Saved Games\\DCS.release_server' # The path to your saved games directory.
       missions_dir: '%USERPROFILE%\Documents\Missions'       # You can overwrite the default missions dir like so.
 Default is the Missions dir below the instance home folder.
+      mission_rewrite: false    # Disable the re-write of missions by MizEdit or RealWeather.
+The server will be stopped for any mission change then. (default: true)
       bot_port: 6666            # The port DCSServerBot uses to communicate with your DCS server.
 Each instance has to have a unique port.
 This is NOT your DCS port (10308)!!!
       webgui_port: 8088         # The port of the WebGUI (default: 8088)
       dcs_port: 10308           # The DCS port of this instance (default: 10308)